MiDataInt/mdi/docs/commands/pipeline.md

 Stage 1 Pipelines each have a set of
-**actions** - the staged units of work they are intended to accomplish, encoded in the pipeline's scripts - and **subcommands** - pipeline-level management actions handled by the MDI pipelines framework.
+**actions** - the staged units of work they are intended to accomplish, encoded in the pipeline's configuration - and **subcommands** - pipeline-level management actions handled by the MDI pipelines framework.

-For example, here is the inline help for the 'svCapture' pipeline.
+For example, here is the inline help for the `svCapture` pipeline.

 ```
 $ mdi svCapture